Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Dramamine For Dogs: Vet-Approved Uses & Potential Side Effects
+Dramamine For Dogs: Vet-Reviewed Uses & Potential Side Effects

 Dramamine

 Dramamine is a popular antihistamine used as an anti-nausea and anti-allergy medication in people, but it can also be used in dogs.
 Dogs suffering from nausea, vomiting, and dizziness associated with certain medical conditions can also take Dramamine at a different dosage.
-It’s important to consult with your vet before giving your dog any medication.
+It’s important to consult your vet before giving your dog any medication.
 We’ll discuss how Dramamine benefits your dog and any potential side effects your dog might suffer.

 What Is Dramamine?

-Dramamine is the brand name of an antihistamine called Dimenhydrinate, which can help with allergies and nausea.
+Dramamine is the brand name of an antihistamine called dimenhydrinate, which can help with allergies and nausea.
 Dimenhydrinate can also be found in other drugs marketed under brand names, such as Gravol, Travtabs, Driminate, and Triptone.
 In addition, it is an over-the-counter (OTC) medication freely available to purchase for humans.

 Dramamine is primarily used in veterinary medicine to treat motion sickness and the signs associated with canine vestibular diseases, such as nausea and vomiting.
 Other uses include helping to relax or induce sleep and reducing itchiness or bothersome signs related to allergies like hives.